andrew-lowell/HMT/README.md

 ### Installation:

-**INSTALLATION PROCEDURE HAS BEEN SIMPLIFIED FROM PREVIOUS RELEASES.
-PLEASE READ CAREFULLY.**

 ## Step 1: Downloading MOPs
 **Option 1 (users who are familiar with Git)**:
 Navigate to the folder you want to contain MOPs, and from BASH / Git BASH type: